ksherman/kds-site-gatsby/src/posts/2010-09-17-feeling-fly-as-a-kangol-hat.md

 ---
 Hello all!

-Been crazy out-of-my-mind the last few weeks, lots going on&#8230; But more on that some other day!
+Been crazy out-of-my-mind the last few weeks, lots going on...
+But more on that some other day!
 Instead, to whet your appetites, I have some aerial photographs!
 Most of these are of Judson University, but not all!
 Everything looks sooooo cool from 1,000-1,200 feet!
-Only wish the sun had peaked from the clouds more while we were up and that the windows weren&#8217;t so cloudy.
+Only wish the sun had peaked from the clouds more while we were up and that the windows weren't so cloudy.
 But it was still a fun experience!

-Note: some of these might take a little longer to open, trust me, it&#8217;s worth it!
+Note: some of these might take a little longer to open, trust me, it's worth it!

 <p style="text-align: center;">
   <img class="aligncenter" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2010PostsImages/09-SEPT/JudsonAerial-1.jpg" alt="Aerial1" />